aturley/pony-workshop/steps/02/README.md

 ## Partial Functions

-Partial function are functions that return valid results for some of their inputs and raise errors for others.
+Partial functions are functions that return valid results for some of their inputs and raise errors for others.
 A call to a partial function is denoted with a `?` after the function call.
 If the function cannot return a valid result for a given input then it raises an error.
 A function must deal with all of the partial functions that are used inside of it, or it too must be a partial function and the errors generated in it will propogate out of it.
 The `try` block is used to handle errors and provide an alternative path of execution if an error is raised.

 In this program we want to get the first command line argument that is passed to the program.
 Command line arguments are stored in an array called `args` in the `env` parameter.
 Accessing an item in the array is accomplished by calling a partial function called `apply` whose argument is the index of the array that you want to get.
 If the index is out of bounds then the function raises an error.